Kerangka contenttypes¶

 class

-attribute of the model, and includes only the last part of the application’s Python import path;django.contrib.contenttypes
+app_labelattribute of the model, and includes only the last part of the application’s Python import path;django.contrib.contenttypes, for example, becomes anapp_labelofcontenttypes.

 -